Daniel Fleming (antiquary): Life

 Fleming is said by Thomas Wotton to have been an assistant in the annotation of William Camden's Britannia; no acknowledgment, however, is to be found in the preface to Edmund Gibson's edition.
-It was at Fleming's suggestion that Thomas Brathwaite left his collection of coins of the Roman era to the university of Oxford.
+It was at Fleming's suggestion that Thomas Brathwaite left his collection of coins of the Roman era to the University of Oxford.

+His book collecting and collection have been assessed, especially his collations.
+Of these Nicholas Barker has observed: "In every book, he wrote his name on the front endpaper or title page, numbered the unpaginated preliminaries (including blank versos), and wrote 'exam'd' on the last leaf...
+In addition, he wrote the title in abbreviated form (two to four letters) above a bar with two strokes at either end at the head of the title, and on the inner front board, usually uncovered by an endpaper."